 Despite the fact that I’ve (mostly) decluttered my family’s living space, I still love to read books on decluttering.
-I have a passion for helping other’s declutter their space and I like to keep up on what everyone has to say about reducing clutter.
-Because I have read almost every decluttering book ever published, you don’t have to.
-I have narrowed down my favorites to the following top 10 books on decluttering.
-By reading just one of these books, you will be instantly motivated to declutter your space.
-I guarantee it.
+I have a passion for helping other’s declutter their homes.
+I also like to keep up on what experts have to say about reducing clutter.
+Because I have read almost every decluttering book ever published, you don’t have to!
+I have narrowed down my favorites to the following top 10 decluttering books.

 My Favorite Things: Top 10 Books On Decluttering

 While most of the following books are “how-to” books, some are “why-do” books.
 I believe when decluttering, you should focus on the how and the why.
 By doing this, we can hopefully stop the habits which got us into this mess, to begin with.

 If you click on each of the books, you will be able to read a sample of it without signing into Amazon!

 Without further ado, here’s my list of the top 10 decluttering books:

 - The Life-Changing Magic of Tidying Up by Marie Kondo.
 I have recommended this book many times because it’s just that good.
 As a Christian, I’ve had to look past Ms. Kondo’s views on the ‘souls/feelings’ of objects, but overall, her message makes sense.
 Her approach is to hold each item and only keep it if it sparks joy for you.
 Marie focuses less on getting rid of everything and more on how stuff makes you feel.
 Thus, her book is a good starting point for anyone looking to reduce their belongings but are afraid to let go of too much too soon.